samliu0723/jset-msw-react-hooks-testing/README.md

 it indecate that jest will use jsdom as test environment, and use jest-svg-transformer to transform svg files, and use identity-obj-proxy to transform css files, and use setupTests.js to setup the test environment.

-12. For setupTests.js, you can use the following code to setup the test environment: the whatwg-fetch is used to polyfill fetch api for jest test, because jsdom does not support fetch api. you need to install it first.
+12. For setupTests.js, you can use the following code to setup the test environment: the whatwg-fetch is used to polyfill fetch api for jest test, because jsdom does not support fetch api. you need to install it first. you may find other polyfill that need to be added in the future.

 ```js
 import "whatwg-fetch";